splunk/splunk-connect-for-syslog/docs/upgrade.md

 ## Upgrade Notes

+Need up migrating legacy "log paths" or v1 app-parsers for v2.
+Open an issue with the original config attached and a compressed pcap of sample data for testing and we will evaluate inclusion of the source in an upcoming release.

 ### Upgrade from <2

 * Before upgrading to 2.x review sc4s.service and manually update differences compared to current doc